spatialos/gdk-for-unity/docs/content/gameobject/linking-spos-entities-gameobjects.md

 call `GameObjectCreationHelper.EnableStandardGameObjectCreation(Worker.World)`.

  In your project, create a prefab for any SpatialOS entity you want to represent as a GameObject.
 Where you store the prefab depends on which worker is going to create the GameObject.

 *   For any worker, use the `Resources/Prefabs/Common/` directory.
 * For specific worker types, use the `Resources/Prefabs/<WorkerType>` directory where `<WorkerType>` is the type of worker which is going to make this prefab.
 (Using this directory makes the prefab available for only for a specific worker type.)

 1. For the SpatialOS entity, you want to represent as a GameObject, in its [entity template](TODO: link to doc 22 - entity templates), set the value of its `Metadata` component to the name of the prefab you have just set up.

-Note: Do not proactively destroy GameObjects representing SpatialOS entities.
+> Do not proactively destroy GameObjects representing SpatialOS entities.
 The GDK manages the lifecycle of these GameObjects so by not destroying these GameObjects, you ensure that your worker’s internal state is not corrupted.

 ### How to customize the GameObject Creation Feature Module
 To customize the creation of GameObjects, implement the `IEntityGameObjectCreator` interface.
 This interface provides the following methods that the GDK calls: